 Demonstrator: Julia Thiel

 To begin, gather materials to prepare the bioink adapted for the cells of interest [1].
-For Mantle cell lymphoma or MCL Jeko-1 cells mix alginate and collagen in a suitable buffer to obtain 1 milliliter of bioink [2 and 3].
+For Mantle cell lymphoma or MCL (pronounce: M-C-L) Jeko-1 cells mix alginate and collagen in a suitable buffer to obtain 1 milliliter of bioink [2 and 3].

 WIDE: Talent gathering all components needed to prepare the bioink.